Mr-J12/DiamondCaratPrediction/README.md

-# 💎 Diamond Carat Prediction 💎
+# 💎 Diamond Carat Predictor 💎

 A machine learning application that predicts the carat weight of diamonds based on their physical characteristics using a Random Forest Regressor model.